 The master’s program in counseling is based on a practitioner model of counselor training and is designed to prepare students for professional counseling roles in a variety of mental health and school settings.
 Counseling theory and practice are emphasized, while students also learn about research.

-The degree awarded to students who complete either the Community Counseling or School Counseling option is the M.S. in Counseling.
-Both the Community Counseling and School Counseling options are based on the standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The degree awarded to students who complete either the Mental Health Counseling or School Counseling option is the M.S. in Counseling.
+Both the Mental Health Counseling and School Counseling options are based on the standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).